-This chocolate brownie recipe will give you the perfectly moist, fudgy, gooey brownies that you can make at home.
-A warm chocolate brownie straight out of the pan with a scoop of vanilla ice cream and hot chocolate sauce?
-That’s damn near perfection the way I see it.
+This chocolate brownie recipe will give you the perfectly moist, cakey brownies that you can make at home.
+A warm chocolate brownie straight out of the pan with a scoop of vanilla ice cream and hot chocolate sauce is my idea of a perfect dessert for any day of the year.

 Chocolate Brownies are without a doubt the dessert that disappears most quickly at home.
 It’s only on rare occasions that a pan of chocolate brownies lasts more than 24 hours.

 After trying and testing many brownie recipes, we finally zeroed down to this one.

 This failproof simple brownie recipe always yields results near to perfection.

 The fudgy, gooey, dark chocolate brownies are the end result.